TabbyML/tabby/website/blog/2024-03-21-using-your-private-git-repository-context-for-completion/index.md

 tags: [deployment, repository context]
 ---

-# Utilizing Your Private Git Repository Context for Enhanced Code Completion
+# Connect Private Github Repository to Tabby

 A few months back, we published a blog [Repository context for LLM assisted code completion](https://tabby.tabbyml.com/blog/2023/10/16/repository-context-for-code-completion), introducing the `Repository Context` feature in Tabby.

 In this blog, I will guide you through the process of setting up a Tabby server configured with a private Git repositories context.

-## Generating a Personal Access Token for Your Private Git Repository
+## Generating a Personal Access Token

 In order to provide the Tabby server with access to your private Git repositories, it is essential to create a Personal Access Token (PAT) specific to your Git provider.
 The following steps outline the process with GitHub as a reference: